 There are many tools you can use to improve your speaking and listening skills.
 But your efforts will be useless if you don’t use them properly, and you’ll waste your time, as I did for years.

 I still haven’t found a magic formula to improve Spanish speaking skills overnight.
-However, after over 10 years of studying and teaching languages, I found out an effective method to reduce your gringo accent when speaking Spanish.
+However, after over 10 years of studying and teaching languages, I found an effective method to reduce your gringo accent when speaking Spanish.

 Within 4-6 weeks.